Yellen: Urgent action needed on debt limit, rejects $1T coin

 Yellen flatly rejected a novel idea that has been put forward to mint a $1 trillion coin and use that to avoid a default on the debt.

-“I am opposed to it and I don't be believe we should consider it seriously,” she said.
+“I am opposed to it and I don't believe we should consider it seriously,” she said.

 “The platinum coin is the equivalent of asking the Fed to mint money to cover the debt,” she said.
 She said what needs to be done is for Congress and the administration to show they can be trusted to pay the country's bills.